BigDataBoutique/elastician/README.md

 `--verify-cert-source/--no-verify-cert-source`

-Ingest, Copy and copy cluster have a transformations parameter, supporting a comma-separated list of transformations.
-Currently available transformations:
-`boolean_lowercase` - turn True and False into 'true' and 'false'
+Ingest and copy cluster have an ingest-timeout parameter.
+Default is 10, bump it up when you're getting timeouts while ingesting.